 It will take a minute only and you can save upto 30%

-BEST PDQ CARD MACHINES GUIDE FOR SMALL BUSINESSES – REVIEWED & UPDATED January 2019
+BEST PDQ CARD MACHINES FOR SMALL BUSINESSES – REVIEWED & UPDATED March 2019

 Is your business is looking for the best PDQ card machine solution to take card payments from customers?
 A PDQ card machine also known as a credit card machine, credit card terminal or a chip and pin machine is what you need.
 With the right card machine you can take card payments via contactless or chip & pin in-store, on the go, over the telephone or online.

-A PDQ Machine is the best solution and the most popular way small businesses take payments today.
+A business card machine is the best solution and the most popular way small businesses take payments today.

 Get a merchant account quote today & start accepting card payments.